★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

-Let us take a look at the key differences between Monster Hunter Rise versus World are?
-See what the new features are in MHRise, including the Wirebug, the Palamute, locales and maps, its multiplayer feature, and more!
+Let us take a look at the key differences between Monster Hunter Rise and World!
+See what the new features in MH Rise vs World are, including the Wirebug, the Palamute, locales and maps, its multiplayer feature, and more!

 List of Contents